DaveBackus/Data_Bootcamp/README.md

 ###SQL Bootcamp

-Temporary home for a short course on SQL databases using Python, starts March 2015, NYU Stern.
-Students and employers tell us this is one of the most useful things you can do for your career.
+Temporary home for a short course on SQL databases via Python; starts March 2015, NYU Stern.
+Students and employers report that SQL is a standard business tool and a good career investment.

 **Before the first class.**  We'll be using the Anaconda distribution of Python 3.4.
 We'll post instructions shortly.

-**Materials for the first class.**
+**Materials for the first class.**  Link coming.

-**Repository.** Most materials are in the SQL directory above.
+**Repository.**  Ditto.

+---

 ###Data Bootcamp